-All supporting documentation must be sent to the relevant email address of the institution by a closing date (this closing date will be announced soon).
+All supporting documentation must be uploaded with the online application.
+If you are experiencing difficulty uploading documents it may be sent to the relevant email address of the institution by a closing date (this closing date will be announced soon).
 Incomplete or late documentation will not be accepted and will render applications ineligible.

-Applicants can submit in one of the following formats:
+Students can provide their personal statement in ONE of the following formats:

 - Photos (maximum 3 per section with a caption).
 Digital images must be clearly labelled & referenced in the application.